rosskalter/Mapping_Chlorophyll/README.md

 ## Datasets:
 - MODIS-Aqua satellite chlorophyll image (in netcdf format)
-- SeaFlow data: table with many phytoplankton measurements from the Northeast Pacific.
-The plankton data is described in the paper by Ribalet etal.
-2019 and is downloaded from this website:  https://zenodo.org/record/3994953.
+- SeaFlow data v1: csv file with many phytoplankton measurements from the Northeast Pacific.
+The phytoplankton data is described in the paper by Ribalet etal.
+2019 and is downloaded from this website:  https://zenodo.org/record/3994953